WSWUP/pymetric/docs/EXAMPLE_SETUP.md

 ### Snap Point

 The study_area_snap and zones_snap parameters should both be set to 15, 15 in the project INI.
 This ensures that alignment of the final ET maps and zonal statistics calculations will align with a Landsat image of the study area.
-The snap points will typically be set to 0, 0 if the final image is in a non-WGS84 Zone XX (EPSG:326XX) coordinate system and doesn't not need to align with a Landsat image.
+The snap points will typically be set to 0, 0 if the final image is in a non-WGS84 Zone XX coordinate system (e.g. the NLCD/CDL CONUS Albers) and doesn't need to align with a Landsat image.

 ### Fields

-A field polygon dataset is not currently being provided or available for this example  The cropland data layer (CDL) could be used to generated quasi field boundaries if desired.
+A field polygon dataset is not currently being provided or available for this example.
+The cropland data layer (CDL) could be used to generate quasi field boundaries if desired.
 For now, the user should ensure that the following flags in the project INI are all false: "cdl_flag", "landfire_flag", "field_flag".

 ## pyMETRIC Setup